 There’s an abundance of bird life that children love to watch as the Torres Strait Pigeons and Turns nest on the island and since they are so used to people being around children you may can get quite close to them without them flying away but his is not encouraged at all as you are disturbing their nesting.

 Even though the Low Isles is only 2ha sq. it supports an amazing 50 different species of plants.

 Children and the Beaches, Port Douglas

-For beaches, Port Douglas has an amazing four miles of them!
+For beaches, Port Douglas has the famous Four Mile Beach!
 Framed with towering coconut trees and a mixture of native trees, there’s always a place to sit in the shade and set up ‘camp’ for the day.
 Along the main beach front and in Rex Smeal Park there are public BBQ areas, so you can make a day of beach and cooking the family some snags on a picnic day.